-OTTAWA - For the University of Illinois Extension Master Gardener program, the last four decades can be measured by the millions of volunteer hours given to help bring horticultural help to communities across the state.
+OGLESBY - For the University of Illinois Extension Master Gardener program, the last four decades can be measured by the millions of volunteer hours given to help bring horticultural help to communities across the state.

-Today, Master Gardener volunteers, who come from farms, small towns, suburbs and cities, offer numerous educational opportunities related to gardening in nearly every county in the state.
+Today, Master Gardener volunteers, who come from farms, small towns, suburbs, and cities, offer numerous educational opportunities related to gardening in nearly every county in the state.

 The mission of the Illinois Master Gardener program is “Helping Others Learn to Grow.”
-After 60 hours of training in topics such as vegetable and flower gardening, insect problems and plant diseases, the volunteers participate in programs throughout their communities.
-Some of those opportunities may include speaking at garden clubs, civic groups or schools; answering calls or e-mails at garden help desks; establishing demonstration gardens that serve as educational tools; and educating citizens on how to establish community gardens.
+After 60 hours of training in topics such as vegetable and flower gardening, insect problems, and plant diseases, the volunteers participate in programs throughout their communities.
+Some of those opportunities may include speaking at garden clubs, civic groups, or schools; answering calls or emails at garden help desks; establishing demonstration gardens that serve as educational tools; and educating citizens on how to establish community gardens.

-University of Illinois Extension is now accepting applications to participate in the Online Master Gardener Training Program.
-This new online program allows volunteers to complete the training who may have never been able to in the past due to schedule or time conflicts.
+The University of Illinois Extension is now accepting applications to participate in the Online Master Gardener Training Program.
+This online program allows volunteers to complete the training who may have never been able to in the past due to schedule or time conflicts.
 This online, self-guided course for Illinois residents can be completed any time of day or night.
 Set aside about 4 hours per week for videos, reading the manual and completing quizzes, and the training will be completed in 14 weeks.